-Prevent returns from happening in the first place with intelligent returns reduction software.
+Prevent returns from happening in the first place with intelligent returns reduction software or an ecommerce returns management software.
 You can take multiple steps to prevent returns such as analyze returns data to understand why customers are returning, assess risky orders, encourage customers to retain the product in return for store credits, and so on.
 EcoReturns by Saara is an intelligent returns reduction and automation solution using AI to improve the bottom line of your business.
 You can access key returns data to dive deeper into issues related to products so that you improve them in the future.

 Provide Exceptional Customer Service

 Provide easy access touchpoints for customers to reach out with a product question or issue.
 The recommended way to provide fast, easy handling of return inquiries is to implement a customer returns portal.
-A customer returns portal like the one within EcoReturns allows customers to select return reasons and upload photos along with their requests.
+A customer returns portal like the one within EcoReturns allows offer excellent customer experience where customers can select return reasons and upload photos along with their requests.
 This prevents them from getting frustrated and returning the product because they don’t know how it works or thinks it’s broken.
 Alongside the traditional methods of phone and email, consider introducing live chat or instant messaging.
 This provides an instant link between the customer and your business, preventing those unnecessary returns and protecting your bottom line.

 Tweak your Holiday Return Policies